When assessing your application for an approved arrangement (AA), the Department of Agriculture and Water Resources takes into account:

 |AA site contact||Person who will be the contact for a particular site.
 Previously the contact person.|

-The department must make a decision to either approve or refuse your application within 90 days of receipt of your application, and 120 days for technical applications.
+The department must make a decision to either approve or refuse your application within 90 days of receipt of your complete application, and 120 days for complete technical applications.
+Please note, where your application is not complete, the 90/120 day consideration period does not commence and we will return your application for completing.

 If the department cannot make a decision within this time your application will be refused.
 If you want to continue with your application after it has been refused, you will need to lodge a new application and pay a new application fee.